ce0th/JpegToWord/README.md

 ﻿# JpegToWord

 This is a small program that merges jpeg files into one docx document.

+Usage:
+cd .\JpegToWord\bin\Debug\netcoreapp3.1\
-Pass paths to jpeg files as command line arguments.
+Run dotnet JpegToWord.dll with paths to jpeg files as arguments